-Even though thousands of travelers encounter bed bugs every year, you will have a hard time determining which properties have a history of past bed bug infestations.
+Even though thousands of travelers encounter bed bugs every year, you will have a hard time determining which Airbnbs have a history of past bed bug infestations.
 Furthermore, if you do end up encountering a bed bug infestation, you may feel confused about what steps to take to address the situation.

 And you wouldn’t want to sleep in an infested bed for one more night, would you?